Peter Cawthorn

-John W. Peter Cawthorn (17 February 1931 – 1999) was an Australian amateur tennis player who later turned professional in 1953.
+John William Peter Cawthorn (17 February 1931 – 1999) was an Australian amateur tennis player who later turned professional in 1953.
 As an amateur he competed at the 1950 Australian Championships and the 1951 Wimbledon Championships.
 As a professional he was a two time quarter finalist at the Wembley Professional Championships in 1957 and 1958, and a quarter finalist at the French Professional Championship in 1956.
 He was active from 1949 to 1968 and won 21 career amateur and pro singles titles.
 He later became a tennis coach.